Wild Things (song)

 "Wild Things" is a song recorded by Canadian singer-songwriter Alessia Cara for her debut studio album, Know-It-All (2015).
-It was released to digital retailers on October 27, 2015, as a promotional single before being sent to contemporary hit radio on February 2, 2016, as the album's second official single.
-The song was written by Alessia Caracciolo, Coleridge Tillman, Thabiso "Tab" Nkhereanye, and James Ho, and was produced by the latter.
-Official remixes were commissioned in the spring of 2016 and were released on an extended play on May 13, 2016, one of which features a guest verse from American rapper G-Eazy.
+It was released to digital retailers on October 27, 2015, through Def Jam Recordings, as a promotional single before being sent to contemporary hit radio on February 2, 2016, as the album's second official single.
+The song, an indie pop and jazz record, was recorded throughout December 2014 in Los Angeles, California, and written by Cara herself, alongside Sebastian Kole, Thabiso "Tab" Nkhereanye, and the song's producer, James Ho, who produced the song under the "Malay" name.
+Lyrically, the song is about being free and "wild" in the world.

-Since its release, "Wild Things" has charted at number fifty on the US Billboard Hot 100 and has also attained top-forty peaks in multiple territories including Australia, Canada, and New Zealand.
+Upon its release, the song received positive reviews from music critics, who praised it for its message and sound.
+Commercially, "Wild Things" has charted at number fifty on the US Billboard Hot 100 and has also attained top-forty peaks in multiple territories including Australia, Canada, and New Zealand.
 In Cara's native Canada, the song peaked at number 14, five positions higher than her highly successful debut, "Here".
-The song has been certified Gold by ARIA, 2× Platinum by the RIAA, while being certified Platinum by RMNZ.
+The song has also been certified 5× Platinum by Music Canada (MC), and 2× Platinum by the Australian Recording Industry Association (ARIA), the Recording Industry Association of America (RIAA), and Recorded Music New Zealand (RMNZ).